Condos and Colocation

 2. Provide basic support for initial setup

-3. Conduct an audit of the equipment to be collocated.
-Start inventory.
+3. Conduct an audit of the equipment to be co-located.
+Start inventory

 4. Provide restricted physical and virtual access to the facility